lukso-network/docs/docs/tools/apis/indexer-api.md

 ---
-title: 📑 Indexer API
+title: 🔍 Indexer API
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Indexer API

 :::info 🔓 Private Beta access

 This feature is currently in private beta.
-If you are interested, please [contact us](https://forms.gle/rhWA25m3jjuPNPva9).
+If you are interested, please [fill in this form](https://forms.gle/rhWA25m3jjuPNPva9).

 :::